-EIC is caused by a defect in the nervous system and the tendency to get EIC is inherited.
+Exercise Induced Collapse is caused by a defect in the nervous system and the tendency to develop EIC is inherited.

-However, it can appear in any dog, because if the dog carries the gene, and it is mated with a carrier which also has the gene, 25% of the puppies in the litter are likely to be affected.
+However, it can appear in any dog, because if the dog carries the mutated gene, and it is mated with a carrier which also has the mutation, 25% of the puppies in the litter are likely to be affected.

 - Australian Labradoodle

 - German Wirehaired Pointer